maximeprades/i18n_stopwords/README.md

 i18n Stop-words
 ==============

-If you ever need to look for stopwords client-side these might prove to becoùe very useful.
+If you ever need (have to) to user stopwords client-side this repo might prove to become very useful!

 Multi language stop-words in JSON format